 Average Weather for Boating

-New Jersey’s boating season runs from late April through October.
+The season runs from late April through October.
 Summers are warm and humid with highs in the 80s.
-Spring and early fall offer milder temperatures and calmer waters.
+Spring and early fall offer milder temperatures and calmer conditions on the water.

 55+ Communities With Nearby Boating Options